 This gives you the option of dedicating a specific node to run the migration and allocating extra resources allowing it to finish the process faster.

-To run the migration process on a secondary node, you need to set this property on BOTH the primary node and the corresponding secondary node.
-Artifactory will still only run the process on the corresponding secondary node.
+To run the migration process on a specific node, you will need to set this property on each node in the cluster.
+Artifactory will still only run the process on the corresponding specific node.

 [ Default: 100 ]